East Coast Gas Grid Expansion Plan

 Stage 3

-Stage 3 (expansion) focusses on building capacity to move ~24% more gas between northern basins and southern markets.
-This includes the proposed delivery of the Bulloo Interlink, a new 380km, 28-inch pipeline connecting the South West Queensland Pipeline (SWQP) to the MSP, and two new compressors on the MSP.
+Stage 3 (expansion) focuses on building capacity to move ~24% more gas between northern basins and southern markets.
+This includes the proposed delivery of the Bulloo Interlink, a new 336km, 28-inch pipeline connecting the SWQP to the MSP, and two new compressors on the MSP.

 The Bulloo Interlink is designed to transport new gas from northern basins such as the Surat in Queensland and the Beetaloo in the Northern Territory, amongst others.
 Engineering design and planning, along with long lead item procurement, is progressing as part of committed early works funding.